 A video walking you through the above instructions is also available.

-Office for Student Accessibility staff are available to support students through each of these steps.
-Students who have questions or concerns about receiving accommodations after meeting with their instructor should contact OSA as soon as possible.
+Student Accessibility Services staff are available to support students through each of these steps.
+Students who have questions or concerns about receiving accommodations after meeting with their instructor should contact Student Accessibility Services as soon as possible.

 Instructors are under no obligation to provide accommodations for a student who does not identify as a student with a disability via an Accommodation Letter.